Pinto, Maryland

 Pinto is an unincorporated community along the North Branch Potomac River in Allegany County, Maryland, United States across from Rocket Center, West Virginia.
-While the town is officially named Potomac, its post office is referred to as Pinto because there already exists a Potomac, Maryland.
+While the town was first known as Potomac, its post office is referred to as Pinto because there already exists a Potomac, Maryland.
 Pinto is located south of Cresaptown on Winchester Road.

 Pinto once had a sizable apple orchard industry.